-While it is my preference to have family members involved in any work I do with minor aged children, Texas Family Code Chapter 32 states that children can present themselves for counseling for physical, emotional or sexual abuse, suicide prevention or chemical dependency without parental consent.
-It is very important for the therapist to build trust with the child to facilitate the confidence necessary in the therapeutic relationship.
+While it is my preference to have family members involved in any work I do with minor aged children, CRS 12-245-203.5 states that children 12 and above can present themselves for outpatient counseling without parental consent or knowledge if it is determined to be in the best interest of the child.
+If a minor expresses intent to commit suicide, every effort will be made to contact the parent/guardian.
+Where the client is a minor aged child, it is very important for the therapist to build trust with the child to facilitate the confidence necessary in the therapeutic relationship.
 Therapy is not likely to be successful without this trust.
 Children, like adults, want to know that what is said in the therapist's office will remain confidential until the child chooses to disclose their own information.
 As a parent, guardian or managing conservator, this means that you are waiving the right to detailed, specific information about your child's sessions and also waive any and all liability for the therapist's good faith refusal to provide information about your child or child's records.
 I will ask a child's permission to provide parents or guardians with information that will be helpful to the therapeutic process and in the interest of the child's safety.
-However, Texas Family Code Chapter 32 states that the treating professional may with or without the consent of the child, advise the parents, managing conservator or guardian of the child of the treatment given to or needed by the child.
+However, the treating professional may with or without the consent of the child, advise the parents, managing conservator or guardian of the child of the treatment given to or needed by the child.